A topic from the subject of Titration in Chemistry.

 Introduction

-In some titrations, the endpoint of the reaction is indicated by a color change.
+In many titrations, the endpoint of the reaction is indicated by a distinct color change.
+This visual cue signals the completion of the reaction and allows for accurate determination of the unknown concentration.

 Basic Concepts